 At PDS, we have boys during the most formative years of their lives.
 We don’t quite get the boys from cradle to graduation but our relationships with families and boys can start as young as the toddler years.
-Our Toddler Time Admission events are led in part by Emily Lequerica, our Assistant Director of Admission.
-Emily has been with PDS since 2009, she started out in the classroom, and now she serves in the Admission office as well as overseeing the nursery and completing the Department of Education paperwork that keeps our Early Childhood department accredited.
+Our Toddler Time Admission events are led in part by Molly Beard, our Assistant Director of Admission.
+Molly has been with PDS since 2013, she started out in our Early Childhood classrooms, and now she serves in the Admission office.

-Another way a family may be introduced to our school is via one of our social media channels.
+One way a family may be introduced to our school is via one of our social media channels.
 They may see a post that is talking about a great classroom experience, maybe it’s duck-hunt math or JK boys dissecting sheep hearts.
-That’s where Anne-Davis Parks comes in.
+That’s where Anne-Davis Vander Have comes in.
 Anne-Davis joined the school in 2019.
-She has a title with a bunch of commas in it: Advancement Officer, Alumni, Public Relations & Social Media Coordinator, so she plays a role in multiple Advancement tasks.
+She previously had a title with a bunch of commas in it: Advancement Officer, Alumni, Public Relations & Social Media Coordinator, indicative of the multiple roles she plays in Advancement tasks.

 One of the first interactions prospective families have with PDS is through the website.
 After a toddler event or seeing a social media post or ad, they can visit our website to learn more.
 If you spend a few minutes looking through the website, you’ll gain a new appreciation for just how much information is on it beyond the home page and the news page.
 Most independent schools pay a company tens of thousands of dollars to design, develop and maintain their site, but since 2003, Winston Baccus, Director of Creative Services, has developed and maintained our website.
 Winston’s role is basically to oversee anything with a PDS shield on it, along with making sure that what we’re doing as a school gets communicated to our parents.

 As a boy grows out of the toddler stage, it’s time for families to begin looking at schools.
-That’s when Rachel Bishop, our Director of Admission and Enrollment Management comes in.
-Rachel has been with PDS since 2014.
-You’ll see Rachel and Emily giving tours, setting up testing, and hosting admission events.
-They love introducing prospective parents to lots of teachers, so feel free to say hi when you see them in the hall or looking into your classroom.
+That’s when Rachel Bishop, our Director of Admission comes in.
+Rachel has been with PDS since 2015.
+You’ll Rachel giving tours, setting up testing, and hosting admission events.
+She loves introducing prospective parents to lots of teachers, so feel free to say hi when you see her in the hall or looking into your classroom.

-While the work of admission in a family’s PDS years goes on through the re-enrollment process each year, once a family enrolls one of the first experiences they’ll have is probably the Buddy Party one of the many special events that is coordinated by the next member of our team, Cynthia Cross, Director of Special Events and Parents' Association Liaison.
+While the work of admission in a family’s PDS years goes on through the re-enrollment process each year, once a family enrolls one of the first experiences they’ll have is probably the Buddy Party one of the many special events that is coordinated by the next member of our team, Cynthia Cross, Director of Special Events.
 Cynthia has been with PDS since 2008 after having been a PDS mom.
 She even did the yearbook before Casey Smith took it over.

 Cynthia’s interactions and impact on PDS boys and families continues all the way to graduation and even beyond when our boys graduate from high school and they come back to a reception.
 Whether it’s Grandparents’ Day, Father/Son Dinner, or the Book Fair, Cynthia is coordinating and managing parent volunteers to make it happen.